August 25, 2022

 How do I hire a remote employee?

-Before you can hire a remote employee in another state, you usually need to register your business to operate in that state.
-This process is called foreign qualification, and it typically goes through the office of the Secretary of State.
+Before you can hire a remote employee in another state, you'll need to register your business to operate in that state.
+This process is called foreign qualification, and it typically goes through the state Secretary of State.

 As a business owner, you need to file for foreign qualification in each state where your business expands.
 State laws vary on what constitutes expansion into their jurisdiction.

 You don’t always need foreign qualification for things like business meetings, joint ventures, and partnerships across state lines.
 However, most states mandate foreign qualification for ongoing operations.
-As a basic rule of thumb, foreign qualification is generally required in these situations:
+Foreign qualification is generally required in these situations:

 1. Hiring a remote employee